 “Protecting the wonders and resources of Lakes Folsom and Natoma” means we focus on activities that protect and preserve our state park’s natural and cultural resources.
-This includes activities such as clean-ups, environmental restoration (including invasive plant removal, tree planting, stream cleaning, etc), basic park infrastructure, and environmental interpretation / education.
+This includes activities such as park clean-ups, environmental restoration (including invasive plant removal, tree planting, stream cleaning, etc), basic park infrastructure, and environmental interpretation / education.

 To serve our mission, these are my four top objectives (although not prioritized):